 How Does a CMMS Work?

 A CMMS organizes maintenance data into interconnected modules, creating a single source of truth for all maintenance activities.
+At the center is a database that links assets to their maintenance history, spare parts, assigned technicians, and scheduling rules.

 Automated preventive maintenance scheduling based on time, usage, or conditions.
+You define the tasks, frequency, and assigned technician once, and the system generates work orders automatically on schedule.

 KPI dashboards, trend analysis, and customizable reports for data-driven decisions.
+Track metrics like MTBF, MTTR, PM compliance, planned vs. reactive maintenance ratios, and cost per asset over time.

 8 Essential CMMS Features